 Surgeries that attempt to eradicate the disease are called “curative,” even though mesothelioma does not have a cure itself.
 Curative approaches use surgery along with chemotherapy and radiation to try to put the cancer into remission.

 Diagnostic or exploratory surgery is used to help doctors determine if mesothelioma exists, usually by taking a biopsy.
 It can be as simple as using a needle or it could require full open surgery, depending on the location of the tumor.

 The doctors who operate on mesothelioma patients often specialize in the area of the body where the tumors first form.
 For example, thoracic surgeons – who specialize in surgeries of the chest cavity – may perform surgery on patients with pleural or pericardial mesothelioma.
-There are also surgical oncologists who specialize in cancer-related surgery.

 Surgery for Pleural Mesothelioma